pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## .
 (K's POV)

 K can't find Strawberry at Strawberries Home. she asks P and he tells her she's visiting her mentor again.
-P is studying cryptography. he seems to recalls something and tells her how to decode a media file in case he has to send her a secret message.
+P is studying cryptography. he seems to recalls something and tells her how to decode a media file in case he has to send her a secret message. she asks him what should be the key phrase. he suggests "taoteching".
+K remmebers something and opens the book. "we met in alexandria" on the first page.
+P smiles and nods.

 ---

 ## .
 (C's POV)

-C goes to the prison to interview the arsonist. she's not sure if it's for collecting data for Red Tiger or her crush Strawberry. she notices a name in the guest records.
+C takes fake IDs from her personal vault in her apartment and goes to the prison to interview the arsonist. she's not sure if it's for collecting data for Red Tiger or her crush Strawberry. she notices a name in the guest records.
 Seraphine. but it's natural since she read about her in the case files; she's the student that defends the professor and quits school about the time of the case. she asks him how he's doing. he politely tells her how he's doing but he bluntly continues, there's nothing more to investigate in his case.
 C agrees. she tells him she wants to know if there's anything he can remember about Sun Diagnostics Heist, because it's one of the three cases that itches her mind. he says whoever stole from them is a good person. she asks him about his relationship with his students. he says they love him, C nods, as it aligns with the interviews of the students. she asks him about Seraphine specifically, whom might be Strawberry as she deduced. he says she's a good person and refuses to elaborate. but she sees a hint in his facial expressions that confirm she's Strawberry.

 ---